carpentries-incubator/jekyll-pages-novice/_episodes/includes.md

 we could add the same code immediately after the YAML header of each Markdown file in our repository.
 But if we wanted to adjust the menu - adjust the navigation link target, add a new navigation link, remove a link, etc. - we would need to make the same adjustment on every page.
+This is both time-consuming and error-prone: it would be easy to accidentally mistype a link or forget to update one of the files.
 Instead, we can go some way to avoid this hassle by using some magic that Jekyll provides: `include` tags.
 To demonstrate this, we will save an HTML snippet for creating navigation links into